AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 - [Summary](#summary)

 ## Overview
 In these hands-on exercises, we will be using the <a href="https://discovery-center.cloud.sap/protected/index.html#/mymissiondetail/143790/" target="_blank">Incident Management Application</a>, which is designed as a reference application for the <a href="https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide" target="_blank">SAP BTP Developer's Guide</a>.
 It showcases best practices for developing applications on SAP Business Technology Platform (SAP BTP).

-In these hands-on exercises, we will be using the <a href="https://discovery-center.cloud.sap/protected/index.html#/mymissiondetail/143790/" target="_blank">Incident Management Application</a>, which is designed as a reference application for the <a href="https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide" target="_blank">SAP BTP Developer's Guide</a>.
-It showcases best practices for developing applications on SAP Business Technology Platform (SAP BTP).

 ### Business Scenario